Mixdor/CircuiTikZ-Generator/README.md

 ### Download

-You can get a compiled, portable and ready to use file on [Sourceforge](https://sourceforge.net/projects/circuitikz-generator/), available for both Linux and Windows.
+You can get a compiled, portable and ready to use file on [Circuitikz Web](https://www.circuitikz-generator.xyz/), available for both Linux and Windows.

 ### Use

 On Linux remember to give execute permissions to the .AppImage file.

 On Windows the software can be blocked by reputation by Windows Defender, if so temporarily disable this protection.